tj1599/School_District_Analysis/README.md

 No difference in school size

 ### Scores by School Type
- Changing the number of students has zero effects on what school type school
+ Changing the number of students has zero effects on school type.

  ## Summary